-The proposed package of code updates would also provide for an administrative review of nonconforming development within wetland buffers, similar to current practices for stream and riparian area buffers.
-The administrative Critical Areas Review Permit would provide a streamlined process for the public while still affording the same level of critical areas protection by requiring a finding of 'no net loss' and mitigation of any identified impacts.
+Finally, proposed package of code updates would provide for an administrative review of nonconforming development within outer wetland buffers, similar to current practices for stream and riparian area buffers.
+The administrative Critical Areas Review Permit would provide a streamlined process for the public while still affording the same level of critical areas protection by requiring a finding of 'no net loss', mitigation of any identified impacts and technical review by a third party if necessary.